Hollywood Burbank Airport (BUR)

-Hollywood Burbank Airport is 15 miles (24 km) from Pasadena, it is the closest airport to Pasadena.
+Hollywood Burbank Airport is 15 miles (24 km) from Pasadena.
 Because this airport is much easier to travel through, travelers only need to be there an hour before their flight, during travel-holidays travelers should arrive an hour and a half before scheduled flights.

 Commercial Airline Carriers

 Passenger service to Hollywood Burbank Airport is offered by Delta, United, American, Southwest, Alaska Airlines and JetBlue — it is a major hub for Southwest Airlines.
 Commercial airlines currently provide over 70 nonstop flights per day to destinations along the West Coast, direct and connecting flights across the entire country, and nonstop overnight service to New York City.

 Dallas: American, Southwest

 Las Vegas: Southwest

 Portland: Southwest, Alaska

 - Use the left 2 lanes to turn left onto N Hollywood Way